sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 **Figure 5.** *Composite rating importance to overall rating.*

+It appears that conducting a regression on the training dataset indicates that component review scores explain 56.76% of overall review rating for test dataset in this linear regression model.

 **4. Do hosts with higher ratings overall earn higher revenue?
 (Linear Regression)**

 ![...](/docs/assets/images/seattle-scores-revenue-heatmap.png)